pelayotrives/slug-generator/README.md

 ## How to Use

-1. **Open the Tool**: Load the web page on any modern browser.
+**Download project**: You will have to do the following:

+`npm i`
+`npm run serve`

-2. **Input Your String**: Type or paste the string you wish to convert into the input field.
+1. **Input Your String**: Type or paste the string you wish to convert into the input field.
-3. **Generate Slug**: The tool automatically converts your string into a slug as you type.
+2. **Generate Slug**: The tool automatically converts your string into a slug as you type.
-4. **Copy and Use**: Simply copy the generated slug and use it in your URLs or any other web-related context.
+3. **Copy and Use**: Simply copy the generated slug and use it in your URLs or any other web-related context.

 ## Technology Stack